New de Sitter solutions of 10d type IIB supergravity: Introduction

 This small part of parameter space where such de Sitter solutions are still allowed was explored in \cite{Andriot:2017jhf}, and a strong similarity was noticed between the cases of intersecting $O_6/D_6$ and $O_5/D_5$.
-In particular, de Sitter solutions were more likely to be found if sources share $N_o= p-5$ common internal directions, for $p\geq 5$.
+In particular, a simplification in the equations would occur if sources share $N_o= p-5$ common internal directions, for $p\geq 5$.
 This number is also the one allowing the source configuration to preserve some supersymmetry.
 While this is verified for the known solutions of \cite{Danielsson:2011au}, with $O_6/D_6$ and $N_o=1$, this observation motivates a search for de Sitter solutions in type IIB with intersecting $O_5/D_5$ sources that do not overlap on the 6d manifold, i.e.~$N_o=0$.
 This is the starting point of this paper, and we display our source configuration in Table \ref{tab:sources}.
 In addition, as explained in section \ref{sec:Op}, we cannot have $O_5$ along all 6d directions, together with constant fluxes: the orientifold projection would then set $F_1=0$, preventing us from finding de Sitter solutions.

 We detail in section \ref{sec:framework} the ansatz of our solutions and the set of equations and constraints to solve.
 The numerical procedure used to find solutions is then presented in section \ref{sec:dSsol} and appendix \ref{ap:num}.
 It allows us to find 17 new de Sitter solutions of type IIB supergravity, with intersecting $O_5/D_5$ on group manifolds, listed explicitly in appendix \ref{ap:sol}, as well as a new Minkowski solution given in section \ref{sec:Mink}.
 Our method allows for a maximal freedom in the structure constants encoding the group manifold.
 This has the drawback of making the underlying 6d geometry a little obscure, and in particular, it does not guarantee a priori the compactness of $\mmm$.
 We discuss this issue in section \ref{sec:compactness} and appendix \ref{ap:alg}, while establishing the compactness in 4 solutions.